 A discussion about condition and integrity is important here.
-Historic Hawai'i Foundation Preservation Program Manager Megan Borthwick (2017:n.p.) noted: "We often hear things like, 'why not tear it down-it's in terrible condition?' or 'it's practically falling down-how could it be historic?'
-We sometimes even hear the opposite, such as 'they did so many great improvements, why don't you consider it historic anymore?'"
+Historic Hawai'i Foundation Preservation Program Manager Megan Borthwick (2017:n.p.) noted: "We often hear things like, 'why not tear it down-it's in terrible condition?" or 'it's practically falling down-how could it be historic?"
+We sometimes even hear the opposite, such as 'they did so many great improvements, why don't you consider it historic anymore?"
 The answers are that condition and integrity are two different concepts that serve in integral, but different, evaluations of which resources are eligible for listing in the NRHP and which are not, as well as which resources are subject to preservation activities and which are not.
 Condition is the physical state of the resource, in regard to its appearance and working order, and common assessments are made in terms of poor, fair, good, and excellent.
 Integrity is the resource's ability to convey its historical significance as assessed by seven aspects: location, design, setting, materials, workmanship, feeling, and association.
 Resources either do or do not retain integrity.

 Assessments of condition and integrity are often similar for historical-period archaeological sites, whereas assessments of condition and integrity can diverge greatly for built-environment resources.
 Accordingly, an extant cabin that has been maintained following the Secretary of the Interior's Standards for the Treatment of Historic Properties could be in excellent condition and retain integrity.
-An extant cabin that has been modified in a way that does not follow the Secretary of the Interior's Standards for the Treatment of Historic Properties could be in poor condition and retain integrity.
-An extant cabin that has been modified in a way that does not follow the Secretary of the Interior's Standards for the Treatment of Historic Properties could be in poor condition and retain integrity.
-An extant cabin that has been modified in a way that does not follow the Secretary of the Interior's Standards for the Treatment of Historic Properties could be in not retain integrity (Borthwick 2017).
+An extant cabin that has not been maintained could be in poor condition and retain integrity.
+An extant cabin that has been modified in a way that does not follow the Secretary of the Interior's Standards for the Treatment of Historic Properties could be in excellent condition and not retain integrity (Borthwick 2017).